 Other internet access options

 Besides the free Xfinity-sponsored wifi, there is free internet available at the Starbucks locations at CityWalk and inside Universal Studios Florida and Islands of Adventure.

 Inside Starbucks at Islands of Adventure

 This is a good option if, for any reason, you have difficulty with the Xfinity service.
 Additionally, some CityWalk restaurants also offer free wifi to their patrons, such as Hard Rock Cafe – just ask your server for the password.

 The on-site hotels at Universal now feature free wifi access for registered guests (for a long time, they didn’t).
 In the rooms and inside the concierge lounge, “standard” wifi is complimentary, meaning that, if you’re staying at the hotel, you can do basic things like check your email and tweet without having to pay extra.
 If you want faster speeds so you can upload all your high-res photos and HD videos, you’ll likely want to pay for the “premium” service, as you see here:

-If you’re not a registered guest but still want to get online, you’re in luck – Universal’s on-site hotels offer free wifi access to everyone in their lobbies and pool areas (just don’t expect too much performance).
+If you’re not a registered guest but still want to get online, you’re in luck – Universal Orlando’s hotels offer free wifi access to everyone in their lobbies and pool areas (just don’t expect too much performance).

-An introduction to the Universal Orlando mobile app
+How to use the Universal Orlando mobile app

-The official app can help with planning your vacation before you arrive, but most of its functions are best used when you are actually in the parks.
+The mobile app can help with planning your vacation before you arrive, but most of its functions are best used when you are actually in the parks.
 For example, once you are inside the resort, you can select the “Guide Me” function when you are viewing a ride, and it will give you walking directions from your current location.

-Along the bottom of the screen you will find three simple options: “rides,” “shows,” and “dining.”
-Then, along the side, there is a menu that can be expanded that contains a lot more options.
+Along the middle of the screen, you will find three simple options: “rides,” “shows,” and “dining.”
+Then, along the side, there is a menu that can be expanded that contains a lot more choices.